Kimserey/BlogArchive/x.md

 1. The idea
 2. Use F# scripts to test your algorithm
-3. Create a the WebSharper project
+3. Create the WebSharper project
 4. Push to gitbub and make gh-pages